yaso9/easy-video-player/readme.txt

 here, url is a shortcode parameter that you need to replace the actual URL of the video file.

+*Video Autoplay*

+If you want a particular video to start playing when the page loads you can set the "autoplay" option to "true":

+`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" autoplay="true"]`

+*Control Size*

+Many users don't care if the videos are not responsive, and therefore want to control the player size.
+You can easily do so by specifying a width and height for your video:

+`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" width="500" height="400"]`

+*Control Player Ratio*

+The player ratio is set to "0.417" by default.
+But you can override it by specifying a different ratio in the shortcode:

+`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" ratio="0.345"]`

 For detailed documentation please visit the [Easy Video Player](http://easywpguide.wordpress.com/?p=25) plugin page